rneff1701/stock-analysis/README.md

 Advantage 1: Refactoring can speed up execution time.

-Advantage 2: If the code has not been reviewed in some time, refactoring could identify an issue in the code that was not caught in testing.
-It's also an opportunity to add enhancements or update it if the audience of the output has changed.
+Advantage 2: If the code has not been reviewed in some time, refactoring is an opportunity to implement new best practices or lessons learned.

 Disadvantage 1: The time spent refactoring for a potentially minimal gain.